csswizardry/csswizardry.github.com/_posts/2025-02-10-html-is-not-a-programming-language.md

 But what does that achieve?
 Really?

 HTML is fundamental, it’s powerful, and it’s _fast_, **but it is easy**.
-Being good at HTML—which I would argue I am!—is more about having [a good memory](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) than being able to think in complex or abstract patterns.
+Being good at HTML — which I would argue I am! — is more about having [a good memory](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) than being able to think in complex or abstract patterns.